 What We Do

-At Rosen Family Preschool, children are capable, families are engaged, and educators are inspired; we collaborate in a joyful, accessible, bilingual learning community rooted in Deaf identity and American Sign Language. | To be leaders in Deaf education devoted to providing an exemplary ASL and English bilingual program for the diverse community of Seattle, empowering children and families to become creative and confident thinkers. |
+To be leaders in Deaf education devoted to providing an exemplary ASL and English bilingual program for the diverse community of Seattle, empowering children and families to become creative and confident thinkers.

-Curious about the benefits of bilingual education?
+Curious about the benefits of ASL-English bilingual education?
 Check out our Resources page or contact us with questions.

 Reflections

-![]() Sam Sanders Assistant Teacher |
+Sam Sanders

 Classrooms